Pacific island states pushed aside in race for UN funds: Kiribati

 But assistance from earmarked funds such as the U.N.
 Kyoto Protocol Adaptation Fund was not forthcoming, Pita said.

-"We can talk all day about climate impacts, but what can we do without financial support?" he asked.
+"We can talk all day about climate impacts, but what can we do withouth financial support?" he asked.

 The meeting took place as delegates from nearly 200 nations met in Bonn to discuss a new international treaty to cut greenhouse gas emissions, which scientists say cause global warming, and secure funding for adversely impacted poor countries.